Beijing & Shanghai Express

 Day 3 Beijing

-Our Guests at Mutianyu Great Wall
+Our Guests on Mutianyu Great Wall

 Temple of Heaven, Beijing

-Day 4 Beijing to Shanghai by High Speed Train
+Day 4 Beijing to Shanghai by High-speed Train

 Meals: Western buffet breakfast